ArDoCo/Core/docs/content/data/inconsistencyData.rst

 Inconsistency Data
 ===================

-.. note:: This documentation is currently built up
+.. error:: This site is deprecated.
+Please use our new `Wiki <https://github.com/ArDoCo/Core/wiki>`_

 Inconsistencies
 -------------------